responsiv/pay-plugin/UPGRADE.md

 There are some housekeeping items that have been addressed in this version.

+The payment gateway partials folder has been renamed from `pay` to `pay-gateway`.

 The `InvoiceStatus::getByCode` method has been renamed to `InvoiceStatus::findByCode`.

 These methods have been removed from the `InvoiceStatus` model: